Aya-Alsuliman/AI-Task-2/README.md

 # AI-Task-2
-             Simulation SLAM Using Turtlebot3
+            SLAM Simulation Using Turtlebot3

 Robotic Movement is one of the most essential parts while building your robot.

-This process consists of four steps: 1-Positioning  2-Sensing 3-Mapping 4-Path
+This process consists of four steps: 1-Positioning  2-Sensing 3-Mapping 4-Path.

 To accomplish the previous steps the robot will do SLAM.

 SLAM: Simultaneous localization and mapping.

-For the sensing part we will use a Lidar laser scanner.
+For the sensing part, we will use a Lidar laser scanner.

 But before working on real, we need to build and test our progress.
 Simulation is the key.